 Hiragana vs katakana: the difference in 2 minutes

 Hiragana and katakana are Japan's two syllabaries.
-They represent the exact same sounds — 46 base syllables each — but are not interchangeable.
-Here's how to choose.
+They represent the exact same sounds (46 base syllables each) but are not interchangeable.
+Before diving into real Japanese, you need to know which one to use, when, and why.

 Same sound, opposite usage